-The 24-month rule causes a lot of confusion in contracting circles.
+The 24 month rule causes a lot of confusion in contracting circles.
 This basic guide should give you all you need to understand travel expenses to your client’s site whist applying this rule.

-The 24-month rule has been in effect since 1998 and allows travel expenses to be claimed from your home to your client’s site as long as it is classed as a “temporary workplace”.
+The 24 month rule has been in effect since 1998 and allows travel expenses to be claimed from your home to your client’s site as long as it is classed as a “temporary workplace”.
 To qualify as a temporary workplace there are a few criteria:

 As long as the above apply then travel expenses are allowable.

-The 24-months begins when you first start traveling to the client’s site until the end of the engagement even if there are breaks in the services (more on this later).
+The 24 month period begins when you first start travelling to the client’s site until the end of the engagement even if there are breaks in the services (more on this later).
 If the agreement is to be less than 24 months or it is assumed to be, then travel expenses are allowable.
 However if during the 24-month period it becomes apparent that the engagement will exceed 24 months then at this time expenses are no longer claimable.
 This is usually applicable if a shorter contract (12 months for example) is then extended to overall exceed 24 months (extension of 16 months for example).
 At the point of extension the period is now expected to be longer than 24 months and so expenses can no longer be claimed.